metaskylabs/metasky-wallet-astar/README.md

 - Yarn 1 (Classic)

 ### Directory Structure
-All sub-directories in the `src` directory use a Page based organization structure for vertical seperation of concern.

 - [`.github`](.github) — GitHub configuration including the CI workflow.<br>
 - [`.husky`](.husky) — Husky configuration and hooks.<br>
 - [`public`](src/public) — Static assets such as robots.txt, images, and favicon.<br>
 - [`src`](./src) — Application source code, including pages, components, styles.
-  - [`src/actions`](./src/actions) — API setup & Collection of all api routes used by pages.
-  - [`src/components`](./src/components) — Collection of all stateless UI component required by pages.
-  - [`src/hooks`](./src/hooks) — Set of all custom hooks that handle independent pieces of business logic.
-  - [`src/pages`](./src/pages) — All application pages/routes.
-  - [`src/reducers`](./src/reducers) — Set of all redux reducer slices that modify the central redux store.
-  - [`src/styles`](./src/styles) — Collection of all custom styles used by pages.
-  - [`src/typings`](./src/typings) — All TypeScript interfaces and type definition.

 ### Scripts